 At RSM, students work in groups of 6, with each team member drawn from a different country and culture.

 This provides for very rich learning and cross-cultural interaction.
-RSM is also known for its focus on entrepreneurship, and for fostering a class of leaders that is focused on creating business value in socio-economic areas like microfinance and sustainability too.
+RSM is also known for its focus on entrepreneurship, and for fostering a class of leaders that is focused on creating business value in socio-economic areas like micro-finance and sustainability too.

 This doesn’t necessarily mean that you need to have ambitions to work in these areas.
 It may well mean, though, that at RSM, you will also be able to learn from many people with non-traditional backgrounds.

 On career outcomes, 84% of RSM’s MBA class most recently found jobs within 3 months of graduation, with Finance (24%), Consulting (19%), Marketing (17%), and Operations (14%) accounting for most of the offers.
-Amazon, IBM, KPMG, Microsoft, Mitsubishi, Philips, PwC, and Samsung are some of the top global names who hire RSM MBA students.
+Amazon, IBM, KPMG, Microsoft, Mitsubishi, Philips, PwC, and Samsung are some of the top global names that hire RSM MBA students.

 Now, what does it take to get there, and how do you tackle the RSM MBA essays?

-RSM MBA ESSAYS:
+RSM MBA ESSAYS & ANALYSIS:

 (a).
 Share how you’ve already been a force for positive change in your world.
 Your example can be large or small, global or local, but must highlight the positive impact you’ve had through your efforts.
 Tell us your story.